peter6053/products/README.md

 - Extract the IV (Initialization Vector) from the first 16 bytes of the decoded data.
 - Use AES-256 in CBC mode with the securely stored encryption key to decrypt the remaining content.
 -  Remove padding from the decrypted data to get the original plaintext, the keuy used to encrpt must be used to decrypt
+- clicking the Buy Now button a dummy request is sent with encrypted data

 ## How to run the app
 - Clone the repository and open it in Android Studio using this link  https://github.com/peter6053/products.git
 - Connect a device or start an emulator.
 - Click Run to build and launch the app
+## Known Bugs & Improvements

+- large amount of data being loaded through paging, a work manager would be ideal to show data to the user as the data streams from the api or local db

+-Offline caching has bug